nottrobin/maas-docs/en/installconfig-partitions.md

 }
 ```

-!!!
-Note:
+[note]
 You cannot format partitions that are used to make another virtual
 block device.
+[/note]

 ### Unformat Partition